-Access to the internet has become an important part of most everyone’s daily lives, whether it’s for work, play, or, you know, googling medical symptoms (view images at your own risk, doc).
+Access to the internet has become an important part of everyone’s daily lives, whether it’s for work, play, or, you know, googling medical symptoms (view images at your own risk, doc).
 If you’re fortunate to have home internet access, then might we ask: how happy are you with your internet connection?
 Traditional wifi networks work just fine for most, but if you have concerns about the reliability of your connection, then the good news is: you have options.

 We fix poor cell phone signal!
 Find the right signal booster for you:

 MoCa is shorthand for Multimedia over Coax Alliance, a wired internet option that uses existing coaxial cables to connect to your network instead of traditional mesh WiFi.
 Gamers and streamers, this one's for you.

 Most households use Ethernet cables to connect to the internet.
 Though Ethernet can travel over coaxial cables, it’s common practice (and cheaper) to use twisted pair cables—the thinner cords that clip into your modem and computer—to connect to the local area network (LAN).
 If you’re using WiFi, your router converts the Ethernet connection into a radio frequency that’s then broadcast to your wireless devices.

 A MoCA network uses coaxial cables—like the cords that screw into the back of your TV—to connect your modem to the internet.
 Since most homes only have one or two Ethernet ports, utilizing the coaxial cables (traditionally used to connect your television to set-top boxes and cable TV in each room) not only gives you more options to connect to wired internet throughout the house, it can also help you speed up your internet connection.
 And even if you’re a cord-cutter, you likely still have these coaxial cable ports somewhere in your home.

 What are the benefits of a MoCA network?